bmsleight/delegation-presentation/delegation.rst

 * No context
 * Answer you can not live with
-* No interest or boring
+* Not interesting or boring

 .. note::

-    If people dont have the right context, they may make the 'wrong' answer You delegate Authority, but keep responsibility
+    If people don’t have the right context, they may make the 'wrong' answer.
+Context: Reduce costs, but this may end-up minimise 'Engineering' or 'Procurement' costs as the detrement to the wider project costs.

+    You delegate Authority, but keep responsibility

     So you have to live with the decision.

-    You be accused of being lazy if it is boring
+    You be accused of being lazy if it is boring, (person not motivated)

 ----